Mattyj612/al-folio/_posts/2018-12-17-favorite-things-2018.md

 see.
 General relativity and quantum mechanics allow us to reason about black holes and the big bang, while natural selection allows us to think about extinct species from millions of years ago.
-Explanations improve by conjecture and refutation: when a new theory is proposed, we can use evidence to knock it down&emdash;whichever theory withstands the most criticism is our best guess at the truth, until something better comes along.
+Explanations improve by conjecture and refutation: when a new theory is proposed, we can use evidence to knock it down&mdash;whichever theory withstands the most criticism is our best guess at the truth, until something better comes along.
 The search for good explanations is never over, since there will always be new scientific problems to solve.
 Solutions to problems give rise to new problems,